tgirke/rcf/index.md

 ## Services

+The High-Performance Computing Center (HPCC) provides research computing infrastructure at UC Riverside.
+This includes the following services.

+  * Access to a shared computing cluster with a centralized massive parallel storage system
+  * Training on HPC usage
+  * Support for using commercial cloud computing and national HPC facilities

-The HPCC provides access to high-performance compute resources, data analysis and programming expertise.
+access to high-performance compute resources, data analysis and programming expertise.
 The resources serve scientists at UC Riverside to master the bigdata and informatics needs of their research in a proficient and cost-effective manner.
 The following services are offered: